01 July 2016

 “Their dedication to these modeling exercises and quality workmanship throughout have made invaluable contributions to the success of many of our past award-winning projects.”

-The Kasai Park project marks the seventh hydraulic model WPI has collaborated on with CVUT - each prepared for the highest level international standard Canoe Slalom competition courses across four continents, including the Rio2016 Whitewater Stadium in the Deodoro Sport Complex where Olympic Canoe Slalom events were held.
+The Kasai Park project marks the seventh hydraulic model WPI has collaborated on with CTU - each prepared for the highest level international standard canoe slalom competition courses across five continents, including the Rio2016 Whitewater Stadium in the Deodoro Sport Complex where Olympic Canoe Slalom events were held.

 READ MORE the Rio2016 model